About

 Recent international performances include Dan Forrest’s Requiem for the Living with Vox Anima, London and The Evan’s Choir in London (2022), the roles of the Prologue and Peter Quint in Britten’s The Turn of the Screw at the Trentino Music Festival in Italy (2023), and the title role in Mozart’s La Clemenza di Tito at the Austrian American Musical Festival in Salzburg (2024).

-Now based in Manhattan, Flórez-Mansi is the tenor section leader at St. John’s Lutheran Church in Summit, NJ, where he also assists with the children’s choir and serves as a soloist.
-He teaches guitar with Music To Your Home and is currently pursuing his graduate studies in voice and opera at Mannes School of Music at The New School in New York City.
+Now based in Manhattan, Flórez-Mansi is a member of the Marble Collegiate Church Choir in New York City, and an active soloist and educator.
+He teaches guitar with Music To Your Home and is currently completing his Master of Music degree in Vocal Performance at Mannes School of Music at The New School, where he will graduate in 2026.

 With a dynamic and ever-growing career, Thomasluke Flórez-Mansi is dedicated to bringing expressive, technically agile, and emotionally resonant performances to audiences worldwide.
-He is expected to graduate from Mannes in 2026 and looks forward to continuing his artistic journey in New York City.
+As he enters his final year at Mannes and auditions for various young artist programs, he looks forward to continuing his artistic journey in New York City and beyond.